33 Thomas Street

-33 Thomas Street (also known as the AT&T Long Lines Building) is a 550 ft "windowless" skyscraper in the Tribeca neighborhood of Lower Manhattan in New York City, New York, United States.
+33 Thomas Street (also known as the AT&T Long Lines Building) is a 550 ft windowless skyscraper in the Tribeca neighborhood of Lower Manhattan in New York City, New York, United States.
 It stands on the east side of Church Street, between Thomas Street and Worth Street.

-Designed in the Brutalist architectural style, it is a telephone exchange or wire center building which contained three major 4ESS switches used for interexchange (long distance) telephony, as well as a number of other switches used for competitive local exchange carrier services.
+Designed in the Brutalist architectural style, it is a telephone exchange or wire center building which contained three major 4ESS switches for interexchange carrier services (used for long distance calling), as well as a number of other switches used for competitive local exchange carrier services.
 However, it is not used for incumbent local exchange carrier services, and is not a central office.
 Its CLLI code is NYCMNYBW.

 It has been reported that the building is used as a National Security Agency (NSA) mass surveillance facility.